-All eligible personnel (full and part-time, non-union employees) must complete a Syracuse University COI Disclosure Form according to the following requirements:
+All eligible personnel must complete a Syracuse University COI Disclosure Form according to the following requirements:

 - No later than at the time of application for research funding (i.e., one cannot submit a grant if a current disclosure is not on file with the Compliance); - Annually between February 1 and February 28 or upon request by the Office of Compliance; or - Within 30 days of discovering or acquiring a new significant financial interest (e.g. through purchase, marriage or inheritance).